trychlos/pwix-tolert/README.md

     Defaut value is `TL_VERBOSE_NONE`.

 Please note, as an explicit reminder, that, because the Meteor packages are instanciated at application level, they can be configured once at most, and only once at most.
-Each addtionnal call to `tlTolert.configure()` will just override the previous one.
+Each addtionnal call to `Tolert.configure()` will just override the previous one.
 You have been warned: **only the application should configure a package**.

 ## Provides

-### `tlTolert`
+### `Tolert`

 The globally exported object.